yabhq/laravel-cart/README.md

 DELETE /checkouts/{checkout}/items/{item}
 ```

 Not every e-commerce store is the same.
 This package provides several "logistics" classes which allow you to hook into the core package logic and perform some common customizations.
-For example, you may specify how the tax & shipping costs are determined:
+For example, you may specify how the tax, shipping and discount amounts are determined:

 **app/Logistics/TaxLogistics.php**
 ```php